 “But how can I travel to the moon?” cried the king.

-“I will build you a carriage that will carry you,” said the dwarven king, “but it is expensive.
+“I will build you a wagon that will carry you,” said the dwarven king, “but it is expensive.
 It will cost you a ton of gold and a half ton of gemstones.”

 “Anything,” said the king, “if only I can have the moonlight.”